-Should social media face-altering tech be regulated?
+Should social media face-altering filters be regulated?

 - Published